ribbitfix/goal-tracker/README.md

 NEXT: either figure this out or go play with fullcalendar.js.

+### 8/26
+Decided to nest :goals inside :users resources; ran rake routes to verify that it did what I was expecting.
+Changed the relevant paths and controller methods but was getting weird behaviors:
+- user ids where goal ids should be and vice versa
+- one goal object had different times_per_week value depending on how I accessed it in the console: in the user.goals list, it had the original value; but when accessed via Goal.find, it had the updated value.

+Wiped the database and created all new objects through the UI.
+Seems like things are working now.
+EXCEPT: updating goal.active still isn't working.

 ### QUESTIONS
 - How to install debugger without breaking the server?